Apotheosis, Home, Works

-It twines around an understanding, that structures in context shape my experience as much as structures in personality.
+It twines around an understanding, that structures in my context shape my experience as much as structures in my personality.
 That shifts in the mental, physical, and social environments of my life can beget ongoing compounding good.

 It ends, with a realisation that the most intimate themes of my inner life reflect arcs in a story begun well before I was born.
 That for every visceral, personal thing in my life I feel called to respond to, I need only look around to see the responses of gods playing out over millennia.